CarlG96/portfolio-project-5-frontend/README.md

 - Gitpod - Used for the development of the project as a cloud based IDE.
 - Git - Used for version control
 - GitHub - Used for the remote repo of the project but also used for the Kanban Board.
+- Balsamiq - Used to create wireframes for the project.

 ### Gitpod extensions